 Det besjälade rummet, Malmö Museum, Malmø 1975, p.
 24;

-Knud Voss and Verner Aspenström: Vilhelm Hammershøi, Prins Eugens Waldemarsudde, Stockholm 1976, cat.no.
+Knud Voss and Verner Aspenström: Vilhelm Hammershøi, Prins Eugens Waldemarsudde, Stockholm 1976, cat.
 30;

-Bente Scavenius and Jens Lindhe: Hammershøis København, Kunstforeningen GL STRAND, København 2003, p.
+Bente Scavenius and Jens Lindhe: Hammershøis København, Gammel Strand, Copenhagen 2003, p.
 68;

 Annette Rosenvold Hvidt and Gertrud Oelsner: Vilhelm Hammershøi.
-På sporet af det åbne billede, København 2018, p.
+På sporet af det åbne billede, Copenhagen 2018, p.
 220;